-She fanned the cloud of smoke away with his volume and rearranged herself on the fauteuil.
-Her ample bosom wobbled.
+She fanned the cloud of smoke away with his slim volume and rearranged herself on the fauteuil.

 A waiter appeared as if on cue with glasses of cognac.
-Vladimir poured one down in a single gulp and grabbed a second glass.
+Vladimir poured one down in one gulp and grabbed a second glass.
 Alexandra smiled encouragingly at him.

 Gippius changed her tone.
 "Seriously, let me give you some advice.
-Your father is an excellent writer of legal and historical essays, why don't you try to follow his steps?
+Your father is an excellent writer of legal and historical essays, why don't you try to follow in his steps?
 I know I speak to deaf ears, you are too young to appreciate my advice, you will persist in writing poetry, but we urgently need more decadence."